 EMSP 285 Paramedic Field Internship 6 cr.
 Paramedic students will be scheduled for 300 hours of clinical and field internship experience and 30 hours of laboratory experience in their final clinical practicum.
-Students will apply their previous educational experiences in the pre-hospital environment as a supervised team leader in the healthcare environment.
+Students will apply their previous educational experiences in the pre-hospital environment as a leader the supervised team in healthcare environment.
 Students will be required to document all clinical time and complete a minimum number of assessments and skill sets.